auburnsummer/orchard/docs/GETTING_STARTED.md

 ### Option 2: local editing

 In this option, we edit the files locally, which are then synced with the VM using a synced folder.
+You could do this if you have strong opinions on what you want your IDE to look like and want to keep your local text editor.

 First, run the command `vagrant ssh` to open a shell inside the VM.
 You will use this shell to run commands.
 Run the command `cd /vagrant`